pulumi/pulumi-kubernetes-operator/docs/stacks.md

-StructuredRef refers to a structured value
+StructuredRef refers to a structured value in YAML format.

 <table>
     <thead>